yomli/latte-fonts/README.md

 ## List of modifications

 * The stylistic alternate *g* is now the default one on bold and regular weights.
+* Addition of the [irony point](https://en.wikipedia.org/wiki/Irony_punctuation) and the [interrobang](https://en.wikipedia.org/wiki/Interrobang) because every great typeface deserves such misunderstood punctuations.
+The irony point is located at U+2E2E (REVERSED QUESTION MARK) as introduced by the Unicode standard 5.1 (2007), the interrobang is at U+203D (its inverted counterpart at U+2E18).
+Single-character versions of this glyph are also available at code points U+2048 (QUESTION EXCLAMATION MARK) and U+2049 (EXCLAMATION QUESTION MARK).
+* Addition of the [basis point](https://en.wikipedia.org/wiki/Basis_point), at U+2031, in order to be hated by the BIPM.
+* Addition of the [Copyleft symbol](https://en.wikipedia.org/wiki/Copyleft#Symbol) at code point U+1F12F as [accepted by the Unicode Technical Committe](https://twitter.com/ken_lunde/status/730168010321760258).

 See the [FONTLOG](FONTLOG.txt) for a much complete changelog.